How to Add a Domain Controller to an Existing Domain

 4. Configure domain controller options:

-3. Verify Prerequisites and Install
+3. Verify and Install

 1. The wizard will check prerequisites for the new domain controller.